MikaelGRA/InfluxDB.Client/README.md

    // series.Rows will be the list of DynamicInfluxRow that you queried for (which can be cast to dynamic) foreach ( dynamic row in series.Rows )
    {
+      Console.WriteLine( "Timestamp: " + row.time ); // Can also access row.Timestamp
       Console.WriteLine( "CPU: " + row.cpu );
       Console.WriteLine( "RAM: " + row.ram );
       // ...